Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 There are two types of lymphoma: Hodgkin and non-Hodgkin.

-Within Hodgkin lymphoma, there are two major subtypes:
+Within Hodgkin lymphoma, there are two major subtypes: classical and nodular lymphocyte predominant.

 Some 6,000-7,000 new cases of Hodgkin lymphoma are diagnosed each year in the United States.
-About 10 to 15 percent of cases occur in children and teenagers.

 Causes and risk factors include: